siliconjungle/tick-network-server/README.md

-# tiny-merge
+# Tick network server

-State-based CRDT with a Tiny footprint.
+A demo of a server that sends messages at a regular interval.